 The Difference Between Remedial and Deep Tissue Massage

 Remedial massage is a form of complementary therapy that focuses on treating a specific problem area often caused by postural imbalance, muscle tension, and/or soft tissue injury.
 This type of therapy often starts with a detailed assessment of the problematic muscles, ligaments, tendons, and posture.

 Remedial massage can bring relief from a wide range of muscle and joint conditions.
 On one hand, it can be used as a general relaxation treatment, while on the other hand it is regarded as an effective treatment option for specific musculoskeletal disorders/complaints.

 As the name suggests, this type of massage is aimed at the deeper tissue structures of the muscles and fascia.
-Although it relies on many of the same movements and techniques used in Swedish massage, the amount of pressure applied is generally more intense as the therapist works to release the chronic muscle tension or knots.
+Although it relies on many of the same movements and techniques used in swedish massage, the amount of pressure applied is generally more intense as the therapist works to release the chronic muscle tension or knots.
 At times this added pressure may feel uncomfortable but is often described as a “good pain” by clients as it enhances the therapeutic benefits of the massage and helps patients recover from chronic pain and injury.

-In conclusion, we can say that deep tissue massage is ideal for those who are looking for a whole-body massage and the therapeutic benefits of firm pressure.
+In conclusion, deep tissue massage is ideal for those who are looking for a whole-body massage and the therapeutic benefits of firm pressure.
 On the other hand, remedial massage is a targeted treatment and is ideal for those with chronic pain and injuries that require proper diagnosis and specific treatment.
 Remedial massage is also covered under most peoples private health extras cover in Australia whereas deep tissue massage is not.